Complaint, Appeal, and Hearing Procedures

 The Hearing Officer will conduct the hearing in accordance with the following procedures:

 - The Hearing Officer will identify the Complainant(s), Respondent(s), all other persons involved in the hearing and the members of the Hearing Committee.

 - The Hearing Officer will state the issue, as set forth in the notification sent to both parties.

 - Each party will be offered the opportunity to make brief opening statements.
 Each opening statement should consist of a brief summary and should not involve lengthy discussion or presentation of evidence.
 The Complainant will present their information first.

 - Each party will be offered opportunity to present evidence to support their position, which may include written statements, personal oral statements, witness oral statements, and physical exhibits.
 The Complainant will present their information first.
 Witnesses will be present in the hearing room only during the period in which their statement is provided.

 - The Hearing Committee will be offered the opportunity to question both parties and all witnesses.
 The Hearing Officer will determine the order in which witnesses will provide their statements.

 - Both parties will have the opportunity to present a closing statement.
 The Complainant will present their closing statement first.
 At the conclusion of closing statements, the hearing will conclude and immediately following the hearing the Hearing Committee will privately deliberate and render a decision.
-The Hearing Committee’s decision will specify clearly whether the issue has merit and a recommendation for the appropriate course of action.
+The Hearing Committee’s decision will specify clearly whether the issue has merit and an appropriate course of action(s) to be implemented by The Graduate School.
 Both parties will be notified in writing of the Hearing Committee decision within 10 business days.

 During the hearing either party:

 - May decline to make statements.
 A refusal to answer questions shall not be interpreted unfavorably with respect to that party’s position; and

 - May decline to appear at the hearing.
 The refusal of the respondent(s) shall not be interpreted as evidence that the issue is valid.